by John Salt - Last Update August 2022

 The fuel used in these little jet engines is the same as the big ones:

-You must also add a little bit of turbine lubrication oil such as Mobil 254 or Mobil Jet II Oil, to the Jet-A, kerosene or diesel.
-This oil is used to lubricate the bearings.
+You must add a little bit of turbine lubrication oil such as Mobil 254, Mobil Jet II Oil, BP 2380, AeroShell 500, etc. to your Jet A, kerosene or diesel.

 Some manufactures for example now recommend using a good quality 2-cycle oil; which after all has been designed to be burnt with limited toxicity.
 Keeping in mind, no atomized oil in a combustion process is safe to breath, 2-cycle or otherwise.

-Those that do authorize use of a 2-cycle oil, will generally recommend conventional based oil and not synthetic.
-Reason being is some synthetic 2-cycle oils don't mix well with Jet-A and will settle out.
-An easy way to test that is to mix some 2-stroke oil (or any lubricating oil) with Jet-A, put it in clear glass jar and let it sit on a window ledge for several weeks.
+An easy way to test that is to mix some 2-stroke oil (or any lubricating oil) with your fuel of choice, put it in clear glass jar and let it sit on a window ledge for several weeks.
 If the oil doesn't separate from the fuel, you'll know for sure it won't settle out.

-Another popular & fairly safe recommended model jet engine lubricant by most small turbine manufactures is Mobil DTE Light hydraulic circulating fluid (it's what I'm currently using).
-The downside is it only comes in 5 gal/20L pails (at least here in Canada), but it's quite cost effective at about $10/L. Getting a pail with a few other blokes to split up is what most of us do.
+The downside is it only comes in 5 gal/20L pails (at least here in Canada), but it's quite cost effective at about $40/gal ($10/L).
+Getting a pail with a another bloke to split the cost and quantity is what many do.

 If you're scratching your head about what jet oil to use in your model turbine engine, you're certainly not alone.
-Best recommendation is to check & confirm with your engine manufacturer and use what oil/s they recommend.
-Some won't honor any warranty unless you use their oil recommendations after all.

-The main problem is, there really is no lubricant that has been specifically formulated for model jet engines.
-For years now, the entire model turbine industry has basically been using whatever available oils seem to work the best with as few compromises as possible.
+The main problem is there really is no lubricant that has been specifically formulated for model jet engines.
+For years now, the entire model turbine engine industry has basically been using whatever available oils seem to work the best with as few compromises as possible.
 This is changing however with the continued growth and popularity of these small model turbine engines.

 Sources for Jet Fuel & Oil